pmitzel/Bowling/README.md

 # Bowling
 This program will run a simulation of a bowling game five times.
+Writtin in Java with Netbeans.